sahushoumik23/Automated-Web-Server-using-CI-CD-Pipeline/Readme.md

 ![](Task2/Job3-2.png)

+I was facing problems with this one as the docker commands were not executing...One of the members of the MLOPs Training named Raghav Gupta helped me resolving my problem by pointing to use the "-A" to easily execute the task...

 <h2>4th Job</h2>

 This job is supposed to check if the app or program uploaded by the developer is working properly or not...if not then we need the job to send an email to the developer: